davidcarlisle/ll/about.md

 from the main index) over time.

+- We use the following HTML entities for special characters:
+  - `&hellip;` Ellipsis &hellip;
+  - `&mdash;` Em-dash &mdash;
+  - `&ndash;` En-dash &ndash;
+  - `&nbsp;` Non-breaking space [&nbsp;]

+- quotes you can use ASCII double and single quotes, which will be changed to typographical quotes: `"abc" 'abc' abc's` produces "abc" 'abc' abc's.

 The learnlatex.org site is aimed at providing a basic introduction to LaTeX.
 To make the material accessible, it is broken down into a series of small lessons.
 The demonstration files provided are also hosted on-line to let new users get